airswap/airswap-about/take-liquidity/run-an-aggregator.md

   }
 }

-// Get and swap the best among all returned orders. const best = getBestByLowestSenderAmount(orders) if (best) {
+// Get and swap the best among all returned orders const best = getBestByLowestSenderAmount(orders) if (best) {
   const hash = await new Swap().swap(best, signer)